Call of Duty: Black Ops II: Downloadable content

-A Black Ops II Season Pass was released by Treyarch with the release of the game.
+Treyarch released the Black Ops II Season Pass alongside the game.
 On December 12, 2012, all Xbox 360 Season Pass holders received access to the Nuketown Zombies map, with PC holders following on January 17, and PlayStation 3 holders on January 19, having been delayed two days due to PSN technical issues.
 It was later released as an individual download for PC on April 13, 2013.

 The first major DLC pack is called Revolution.
-It was announced on January 8, 2013, and released for Xbox 360 on January 29 and PC and PS3 on February 28 The pack contained four new multiplayer maps: Downhill, Hydro, Mirage and Grind; and two new Zombies modes: Turned and Die Rise.
-Also included was the first DLC weapon: the Peacekeeper.
-Turned occurs in the Diner segment of the TranZit map from the original release, and allows up to four players to fight each other in two teams – one human against three zombies.
-The Die Rise map is a larger zombies survival map taking place in two semi-destroyed skyscrapers in Shanghai, where one to four players use elevators to travel between floors.
+It was announced on January 8, 2013, and released for Xbox 360 on January 29 and PC and PS3 on February 28 The pack contained four new multiplayer maps: "Downhill", "Hydro", "Mirage" and "Grind"; and two new Zombies content: the mode Turned and the map "Die Rise".
+Also included was the first DLC weapon, the Peacekeeper.
+Turned occurs in the Diner segment of the "TranZit" map from the original release, and allows up to four players to fight each other in two teams – one human against three zombies.
+The "Die Rise" map is a larger zombies survival map taking place in two semi-destroyed skyscrapers in Shanghai, where one to four players use elevators to travel between floors.

 Personalization pack microtransactions for the game were released for Xbox 360 on March 12, 2013, and PC and PS3 on April 12.
-These allow the player to make small aesthetic changes to the multiplayer functionality of the game, like adding the flag of their country to the kill notification box, adding new weapon skins and allowing the player to use more Create-a-Class slots.
+These allow the player to make small aesthetic changes to the multiplayer functionality of the game, such as adding their country's flag to the kill notification box, adding new weapon skins, and creating more Create-a-Class slots for players.

-The second major DLC pack is known as Uprising.
-It was released for Xbox 360 on April 16, 2013, and came out for PC and PS3 players on 16 May.
-It includes the new zombies map Mob of the Dead as well as new multiplayer maps Magma, Vertigo, Encore, and a re-imagining of fan-favorite from previous installment Black Ops Firing Range, known as Studio.
+The second major DLC pack is known as "Uprising".
+It was released for Xbox 360 on April 16, 2013, and came out for PC and PS3 players on May 16.
+It includes the new zombies map "Mob of the Dead" as well as new multiplayer maps "Magma", "Vertigo", "Encore", and a re-imagining of the fan-favorite Black Ops map "Firing Range", known as Studio.

-The third major DLC pack is called Vengeance.
+The third major DLC pack is called "Vengeance".
 It was released for Xbox 360 on July 2, 2013, and for PC and PS3 on August 1.
-It includes new zombies map Buried as well as new multiplayer maps Cove, Detour, Rush and a remake of the popular map Summit from Black Ops: Uplink.
+It includes new zombies map "Buried" as well as new multiplayer maps "Cove", "Detour", "Rush" and a remake of the popular map "Summit" from Black Ops: "Uplink".

-The fourth and final major DLC pack is called Apocalypse.
+The fourth and final major DLC pack is called "Apocalypse".
 It was released for Xbox 360 on August 27, 2013, and PC and PS3 on September 26.
-It includes new zombies map Origins back to the old characters (Takeo, Nikolai, Richtofen and Dempsey), as well as new multiplayer maps Pod, Frost and two remakes of popular maps Courtyard and Stadium of Call of Duty: World at War and Black Ops: First Strike DLC.
+It includes new zombies map "Origins" back to the old characters (Takeo, Nikolai, Richtofen and Dempsey), as well as new multiplayer maps "Pod", "Frost" and two remakes of popular maps "Courtyard" and "Stadium" from Call of Duty: World at War and Black Ops: "First Strike" DLC.

-On August 7, 2014, Activision released Nuketown 2025 for the Wii U Version.
+On August 7, 2014, Activision released "Nuketown 2025" for the Wii U Version.
 None of the DLC packs released for the Xbox 360, PS3, and PC were released for Wii U.